jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-55.md

-+++
+---
-title= "Poetry and prose work with words, and not with ideas" description= "The craftsman who tries to acquire the habit of poetry and prose uses words for that purpose.
-He memorizes appropriate words from Arab speech, so as to be able to employ it frequently and have it on his tongue" image= "/covers/muq.jpg" author= "Ibn Khaldun" date= 2021-12-26 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-54b" linkbtext= "Part 54b" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-57" linkftext= "Part 57" heading= "Part 55"
+title: "Poetry and prose work with words, and not with ideas"
+description: "The craftsman who tries to acquire the habit of poetry and prose uses words for that purpose.
+He memorizes appropriate words from Arab speech, so as to be able to employ it frequently and have it on his tongue"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 55"
+date: 2021-10-08
+---

 Both poetry and prose work with words, and not with ideas.